paul-ollis/clippets/README.rst

 However:

-- There are areas of mouse and keyboard support that beg improvement.
+- There are still areas of mouse and keyboard support that beg improvement.
 - Some desirable features are obviously missing, such as:

-  - There is no proper documentation beyond the built-in help.
+  - There is some proper `documentation`_, but it is far from complete.
   - It does not yet work on MacOS.
 (Pull requests gratefully received.)

 Get started
 ===========

-The full documentation includes instructions on installing and running Clippets for the first time.
+The full `documentation`_ includes instructions on installing and running Clippets for the first time.
 See@

 - `Windows installation`_.
 - `Linux installation`_.